learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 ## Introduction

 In this lesson, we'll take a look at **_decision tree classifiers_**.
 These are rule-based classifiers and belong to the first generation of modern AI.
-Despite the fact that this algorithm has been used in practice for decades, its simplicity and effectiveness for routine classification tasks is still on par with more sophisticated approaches.
+Despite the fact that this algorithm has been used in practice for decades, its simplicity and effectiveness for routine classification tasks are still on par with more sophisticated approaches.
 They are quite common in the business world because they have decent effectiveness without sacrificing explainability.
 Let's get started!

 ## Objectives